jirihofman/hubspot-webhook-settings/README.md

 # About
-Minimalistic app that lets you manage HubSpot webhooks and subscriptions for your apps.
+Manage HubSpot webhooks and subscriptions for your apps.

 Useful when you manage multiple apps and don't want to go through the HubSpot UI to manage webhooks.
 The only things you need are your HubSpot API key `hapiKey` and the app's ID `appId`.

 ## Vibe coding
 This project started as a series of prompts to [v0.dev](https://v0.dev).
 There is probably a lot of unused code, but I don't give a damn.
 This is my [personal software](https://leerob.com/n/personal-software).